Thinking Inside the BoxYour litter box training guide.

 There are the purring, playing and cuddles to look forward to.
 But there’s also the logistics.
 How do you train a new cat to find and use the litter box?
 Luckily, you’ve come to the right place.
 We’re the kitty litter experts.

 Whether you want to know how to help a kitten learn how to use a litter box, or find out why your adult feline is avoiding the box, we’ve got all the tips you need to successfully litter train your cat.

 Litter training a kitten.

-One of the (many) great things about kittens is that they instinctively want to use a litter box as soon as they’re about 3–4 weeks old.
-But that tiny fuzzball is still learning, and might need a little encouragement.
+One of the (many) great things about kittens is that they may start to instinctively want to use a litter box as soon as they’re about 3–4 weeks old.1 But that tiny fuzzball is still learning, and might need a little encouragement.
 Here are some tips to ensure a first timer’s success:

 - A Room of Kitty’s Own: For the first week (especially if the kitten is very young), contain the kitten in a room with her litter box and food, but keep the food as far away from the litter as possible.
 This lets Kitten acclimate to her new home and gets her used to litter.